turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ---

 ## Overview
-The first part of this PD lesson provides a written resume review with activities to develop a resume draft that is ATS-friendly.
+The first part of this PD lesson provides a resume review with activities to develop a resume draft that is ATS-friendly.
 The second part gives video overviews for creating Terminal Portfolio content and how to set up the profile.

 ### Learning Goals

 Upon completion of this review and lesson you will be able to:

-* Refine resume draft that is technically focused and formatted to meet ATS requirements.
+* Review and update resume to meet ATS compatibility.
 * Create a distinct Terminal portfolio that showcase your technical work, achievements and personal brand.

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6).